Saturday, October 25, 2014

 There are actually a couple of forks to Walnut Canyon, which is now a usually-dry creek bed.
 Prior to more recent damming activity, it was more often running, at least often enough that the Sinagua (without water) people who lived here 700-800 years ago could cache what they needed in clay pottery during the spring for domestic use in the summer and fall.
 Their homes were built under the overhangs of the Kaibab limestone cliffs (yes, the same formation as at the top of the Grand Canyon, just 90 or so miles to the north).

 From the visitor center, both the Island and Rim trails begin.
 The Rim Trail (which I did not walk) runs .7 miles along the north rim of Walnut Canyon.
-The roughly one-mile Island Trail descends from the rim and the visitor center, to an "island" outcropping between two folks of Walnut Canyon.
+The roughly one-mile Island Trail descends from the rim and the visitor center, to an "island" outcropping between two forks of Walnut Canyon.
 It's normally a .9 mile loop, but on the day we visited, the far end of the trail was closed for repair.

 The remains of these ancient homes are in varying degrees of collapse, and visible both on canyon walls across from where the trail runs, and directly adjacent to the trail.
 Some have been partially restored.